Tools I use and gadgets I like.

 Development tools

-Lately, my preferred code editor has been VS Code.
+My preferred code editor is VS Code.
 Its intuitive interface and layout caters to my needs.
 When it comes to app development, I often work in the frontend and I appreciate having the terminal seamlessly integrated into the layout for easy package installs and console debugging.

 code.visualstudio.com

 When it comes to SPAs, I opt for using Node and Next.js for the backend.
-Yet, for large web applications, I lean towards Python and its Django web framework and DRF (Django Rest Framework), especially when adopting an API-first approach to product development.
-Building Python-based backends has the added advantage of leveraging robust packages for constructing data intensive systems.
+Yet, for large web applications, I lean towards Python and its Django web framework and DRF (Django Rest Framework).
+Building Python-based backends has the added advantage of leveraging its wide collection of libraries for constructing data focused apps.

 djangoproject.com

-When taking an API-first approach to product development, API design and documentation is crucial.
+When taking an API-first approach to app development, API design and documentation is crucial.
 I have found that swagger meets these needs and is widely accepted as the gold standard among developers.

 swagger.io